cokelito1/Algorithms/CPP/Graph/README.md

 graph algorithms.

 ### Prim Algorithm
-Prim algorithm is useful to get the minimum spanning tree, it has a running time of O(E + log V) with a fibonacci heap.
+Prim algorithm is useful to get the minimum spanning tree, it has a complexity of O(E + log V) with a fibonacci heap.

+### Depth First Search (DFS)
+The dfs algorithm is useful to search a graph following all the path, it has a complexity of O(V).